ericwq/aprilsh/network/readme.md

 - `hop_port()` creates a new socket to the `remote_addr` and add it to the socket list in `Connection`.
 - `hop_port()` calls `prune_sockets()` to clean old socket.

+## client main loop

+### output frame

+- pick the latest remote state.
+- add state to overlay.
+- calculate the state difference and send it to remote server.
+- update the latest remote state.

+### process network input

+In case there is network input:

+- receive the data packet from server.
+- update notification engine.
+- update prediction engine.

+### process user input

+In case there is user input:

+- read user input.
+- update prediction engine.
+- save each user key stroke into the currrent local state.

+### process shutdown

+- all kinds of cleanup.

+### send data to server

+- calculate the difference for sent state.
+- create Instruction.
+- put the diff into Instruction.
+- send the Instruction in fragments if possible.

 # go net package

 ## `ListenConfig.ListenPacket()`